ntoll/ntoll.github.io/posts/anniversary.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;"Oh yes I do.
 I'm just choosing to play it like
 this", was her mock-offended response.</p>

-We struck up a conversation, Ellen (bored of our flirting) left us in peace and we spent the afternoon talking.
+We struck up a conversation, our friends (bored of our flirting) soon left us in peace and we spent the afternoon chatting.
 We talked about all sorts: science, philosophy, plants, gardens, music, books and many other things.
 All too soon Mary noticed the time ~ it was 5pm and we had spent three hours in deep joyful conversation.
 Time just flew by, but Mary was late for a rehearsal.

 I'll never forget how we parted.